lieselty/RNA_seq_course/README.md

 ### - All the [fastqc](fastqc) and [multiqc](fastqc/multiqc_report.html) reports
 ### - A [recap from the quality of the mapping](mapping_hisat2_output.xlsx)
 ### - The [summary of featureCounts](count_table.txt.summary)

+*1st semester of MS in bioinformatics and computational biology*